West Nile Virus Vaccines

 West Nile Virus Outbreaks

 Since 1999, West Nile Virus (WNV) has become the leading cause of arthropod-borne viral (arboviral) disease in the United States, says the U.S. Centers for Disease Control and Prevention (CDC).
-West Nile is a nationally notifiable condition in the U.S. As of January 2025, the CDC reported 1,466 WNV cases in 49 states in 2024.
+WNV is a neurotropic flavivirus spread by Culex species mosquitoes and is the leading cause of mosquito-borne disease in the contiguous US.
+From 2014 to 2023, a mean of 1,298 WNV neuroinvasive disease cases and 129 deaths were reported annually in the US.
+As of July 1, 2025, the CDC reported 14 states had reported 34 WNV cases this year.

-In Europe, the European Centre for Disease Prevention and Control (ECDC) shows that there have been 715 locally acquired cases of WNV across 15 countries in Europe in 2024, surpassing the number reported in the same period in 2023 and Europe's 10-year average.
-As of September 2024, 51 people had died as a result of the infection.
-A study published in the Journal of Experimental Medicine on June 22, 2023, found that about 35% of patients hospitalized for WNV also carried autoantibodies that neutralize type 1 interferons, the signaling proteins deployed by various cells in the fight against viruses.
+In Europe, the European Centre for Disease Prevention and Control (ECDC) reports that WNV cases have been reported in five countries – Italy, Greece, France, Hungary, and Spain.
+As of September 3, 2025, Italy accounted for 76.3% of all reported human cases and 79.6% of all reported outbreaks in equids and birds.
+In 2024, 715 locally acquired cases of WNV were reported across 15 European countries, surpassing the European 10-year average.
+A study published in the Journal of Experimental Medicine on June 22, 2023, found that approximately 35% of patients hospitalized for WNV also carried autoantibodies that neutralize type 1 interferons, signaling proteins produced by various cells in the body's defense against viruses.

 In May 2025, a research program by the UK Health Security Agency and the Animal and Plant Health Agency identified fragments of West Nile Virus genetic material in mosquitoes collected in Britain for the first time.